 Not all convictions are eligible for sealing in Ohio.
 The following categories remain ineligible:

-It is worth noting that not guilty findings, dismissed charges, and cases where no bill was returned by a grand jury can generally be sealed regardless of the offense type.
+Not guilty findings, dismissed charges, and cases where no bill was returned by a grand jury can generally be sealed regardless of the offense type.
+These do not require you to meet waiting periods or other restrictions.

 The Expungement Process